‘Little Mermaid’ honors beloved FHS theatre director

 The upcoming local performance of “The Little Mermaid” is the much-anticipated production of the combined efforts and talent of Farmington and Central High School students and staff.

-“The Little Mermaid” is a Disney film loved by many.
-King Triton’s daughter, Ariel is fascinated with yet forbidden to explore the human world.
+“The Little Mermaid” is the Disney film loved by so many.
+King Triton’s daughter Ariel is fascinated with yet forbidden to explore the human world.
 After Ariel saves Prince Eric from a shipwreck, she falls in love with him and wants to leave the only world she’s ever known.

 Gallaher is working with Farmington’s new theater director, Kala Loughary, who is filling the role of assistant director for “The Little Mermaid.”
 Claire Naes is music director and Janna Hagerty is directing choreography for the production.